Intralink: 2000–2009

-2010 onwards
+2010-2019

-With the rise of Chinese companies such as Huawei, ZTE, Lenovo and Haier selling own-branded products on global markets, the priority for western companies shifted from sourcing and manufacturing to getting their components, software and IP into the products of these Chinese brands.
+With the rise of Chinese companies such as Huawei, ZTE, Lenovo and Haier selling own-branded products on global markets, the priority for western companies shifted from sourcing and manufacturing in China to getting their components, software and IP into the products of Chinese brands.
 Intralink capitalised on this trend by working with western companies to develop and execute their sales and licensing strategies for the Chinese market.

-Intralink moved into South Korea and Taiwan, establishing offices in both countries in 2010.
+Intralink also opened offices in South Korea and Taiwan in 2010.
 South Korea, the other big Northeast Asian manufacturing economy, had experienced such spectacular growth that, by 2004, it had "joined the trillion-dollar club of world economies".

+2020 onwards

-The company opened offices in Tel Aviv and Beijing in 2021, in Singapore in 2022 and Berlin in 2023.
+Continuing its growth, Intralink opened an office in Beijing in 2021 and in Singapore in 2022.

+In 2023, the company received £19.6 million investment from Mobeus Equity Partners to drive its further expansion.

+In 2025, Intralink opened offices in India and acquired long-standing Southeast Asia market expansion company Orissa International, which gave it a strong presence in the region’s six major economies of Vietnam, Thailand, Singapore, Indonesia, Malaysia and the Philippines.